Dmitri-Sintsov/django-deno/README.rst

     # Do not forget to re-run collectrollup management command after changing rollup.js bundles module type:
     DENO_OUTPUT_MODULE_TYPE = 'module' if DEBUG else 'systemjs-module'

-The additional settings for `drollup`_ running `collectrollup`_ management command are specified with `DENO_ROLLUP_COLLECT_OPTIONS`_ setting, which allows to enable / disable `terser`_ compression::
+The additional settings for `rollup`_ running `collectrollup`_ management command are specified with `DENO_ROLLUP_COLLECT_OPTIONS`_ setting, which allows to enable / disable `terser`_ compression::

     # Run $VIRTUAL_ENV/djk-sample/cherry_django.py to check the validity of collectrollup command output bundle.